MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 Dorsal neural spine C may belong to either centrum Q or R; but since the as-yet unopened Jacket S contains part of mD5, it seems most likely that it belongs to mD4, i.e. dorsal centrum Q -- but this assignment is by no means certain.

 Finally, the position of Lump Z is very difficult to determine.
-It contains indeterminate processes, probably those of dorsal vertebrae: most likely neural spines, although it is quite possible that they are lateral processes.
-Since Migeod repeatedly claimed that the anterior dorsal vertebra had bifid neural spines resembling those of _Dicraeosaurus_, we can conclude the Lump Z does not contain such bifid spines and thus likely belongs to a more posterior dorsal such as mD10 (D11).
+It contains indeterminate processes, probably those of dorsal vertebrae.
+Although it is quite possible that they are lateral processes, they seem most likely to be two neural spines, presumably from consecutive vertebrae.
+Since Migeod repeatedly claimed that the anterior dorsal vertebra had bifid neural spines resembling those of _Dicraeosaurus_, we can conclude the Lump Z does not contain such bifid spines and thus likely belongs to more posterior dorsals such as mD9 and mD10 (D10 an D11).